 "If you want to be philosophical, yes.
 The robots would have been the immediate murderers, though, the instruments of murder."
 "No man would give such orders."
+"A man would.
+A man has.
+It was exactly in this way that the murder attempt on Dr. Gruer must have been carried through.
+You've heard about that, I suppose."
+"On Solaria," muttered Leebig, "one hears about everything."
+"Then you know Gruer was poisoned at his dinner table before the eyes of myself and my partner, Mr. Olivaw of Aurora.
+Can you suggest any other way in which the poison might have reached him?
+There was no other human on the estate.
+As a Solarian, you must appreciate that point."
+"I'm not a detective.
+I have no theories."
 "I've presented you with one.
 I want to know if it is a possible one.
-I want to know if two robots might not perform two separate acone.
 I want to know if two robots might not perform two separate actions, each one innocent in itself, the two together resulting in murder.
 You're the expert, Dr. Leebig.
 Is it possible?"
 And Leebig, haunted and harried, said, "Yes," in a voice so low that Baley scarcely heard him.
 Baley said, "Very well, then.
 So much for the First Law."
 Leebig stared at Baley and his drooping eyelid winked once or twice in a slow tic.
 His hands, which had been clasped, drew apart, though the fingers maintained their clawed shape as though each hand still entwined a phantom hand of air.
 Palms turned downward and rested on knees and only then did the fingers relax.
 Baley watched it all in abstraction.

 Leebig said, "Theoretically, yes.
 Theoretically!
 But don't dismiss the First Law that easily, Earthman.
 Robots would have to be ordered very cleverly in order to circumvent the First Law."
 "Granted," said Baley.
 "I am only an Earthman.
 I know next to nothing about robots and my phrasing of the orders was only by way of example.
 A Solarian would be much more subtle and do much better.
 I'm sure of that."
 Leebig might not have been listening.
 He said loudly, "If a robot can be manipulated into doing harm to a man, it means only that we must extend the powers of the positronic brain.
 One might say we ought to make the human better.
 That is impossible, so we will make the robot more foolproof.
-I only wondered.
-Dr. Deimarre was the only-un-fetal engineer, except for an assistant."
+"We advance continuously.
+Our robots are more varied, more specialized, more capable, and more unharming than those of a century ago.
+A century hence, we will have still greater advances.
+Why have a robot manipulate controls when a positronic brain can be built into the controls itself?
+That's specialization, but we can generalize, also.
+Why not a robot with replaceable and interchangeable limbs.
+Eh?
+Why not?
+If we-" Baley interrupted.
+"Are you the only roboticist on Solaria?"
+"Don't be a fool."
+"I only wondered.
+Dr. Delmarre was the only-uh-fetal engineer, except for an assistant."
 "Solaria has over twenty roboticists."
 "Are you the best?"
 "I am," Leebig said without self-consciousness.